Create a Solvent Model

 Available solvent models

-The PCM model describes the solvent as a continuous polarizable medium characterized by its macroscopic dielectric constant (ε).
-The solute is placed inside a cavity, and the solvent’s electrostatic response is modeled via boundary conditions on this cavity.
+The PCM model describes the solvent as a continuous polarizable medium characterized by a macroscopic dielectric constant (ε).
+The solute is placed inside a molecular-shaped cavity, and the solvent’s electrostatic response is modeled via boundary conditions on this cavity.

 Typical dielectric constants: